 There are a number of podcasting tools and resources that can help you to produce a great show.
-When I think of podcasting tools I immediately think of audio cart programs, id3 tag software, skype or google hangouts, Auphonic or The Levelator.
+When I think of podcasting tools I immediately think of audio cart programs, id3 tag software, Squadcast Riverside, Auphonic, or The Levelator.
 There are many other podcasting tools but I didn’t give a teleprompter much thought until recently.

 What is a teleprompter?

 A teleprompter (also known as autocue) is a device that displays text to a speaker in a non-distracting way.
 Using a teleprompter replaces the need for cue cards.
 Because the screen is placed in front of the speaker next to (or attached to) the camera, there is no need to look down or away from the audience.
 A teleprompter helps to make the speaker appear to have memorized the content.
 Commonly used in broadcast news and live television events but is increasingly being used by YouTubers and podcasters as well.

 - Audio Podcasting – make it easier to quote sources and read text on your audio show.

 - Video Podcasting / YouTube – keep your eyes on the camera as you read your script.

 - Screen Casting – improve your screencasts using a teleprompter.

 - Online Courses – your online course will be more professional if you use a prompter.

 - Webinars – Do you need to read text during a webinar?
 This will help you keep it nice and smooth.